 Considering all of this, we believe that comparing an agent will help you understand commission and fee structure in Darwin.
 Comparing an agent will help you understand how commissions and fees are allocated and the various ways in which this is structured.
 Comparing agents in your area will also help give you an overview of how agents create their fee structure, and this can help you decide what your preference is.

 What is the average commission rate in the Darwin?

 Property prices have eased in the Northern Territory’s capital city in recent times, but the market remains steady.
-There are hopes that a dip in house prices and further cuts to interest rates could lessen entry barriers into the property market.
+There are hopes that a further dip in house prices and further cuts to interest rates could lessen entry barriers into the property market.
 While buyers are on the lookout for properties with bonus lifestyle factors like schools and amenities close by, buyers are also buying for investment, looking for properties with good development potential.

 With that in mind, what should those selling in Darwin be willing to pay in commission?
 The below graph looks at how Darwin compares to other 6 capital cities.
-Although not sitting quite as high as Tasmania, Darwin is almost on par with Brisbane and is the third highest ranking sitting in Australia in terms of rates for fees and commissions with an average of 2.49%.
+Although not sitting quite as high as Tasmania, Darwin's rate is the second highest followed by Brisbane.
+Darwin has an average of 2.54%.

 From LocalAgentFinder Data Researched November 2019, based on a $500,000 property sale